binfalse/TEXPILE/README.md

 # TEXPILE

-TEXPILE is an online compiler for Latex projects.
-The idea is that you jsut need to throw your tex project against a web interface and you'll get back the compiled PDF document.
+TEXPILE is an online compiler for LaTeX projects.
+The idea is that you just need to throw your tex project against a web interface and you'll receive back the compiled PDF document.